The 20 Best Drug Induced Dyskinesia Doctors Near Me in New Jersey, US

 English

-Venkata Jakkampudi is a Neurologist in Neptune, New Jersey.
+Venkata Jakkampudi is a Neurologist practicing medicine in Neptune, New Jersey.
 Dr. Jakkampudi is rated as an Advanced provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Movement Disorders, Parkinson's Disease, Essential Tremor, and Oppenheim Dystonia.
+He is also highly rated in 8 other conditions, according to our data.
+His clinical expertise encompasses Movement Disorders, Parkinson's Disease, Essential Tremor, and Myoclonus-Dystonia.
+Dr. Jakkampudi is board certified in American Board Of Psychiatry And Neurology and Epilepsy.

 Advanced in Drug Induced Dyskinesia